Jump to:

 Early predictions of outcomes

-Johnson and Strom described 4 stages of PTT dysfunction.18 These stages are used to dictate treatment.
+Johnson and Strom described 4 stages of PTT dysfunction.9 These stages are used to dictate treatment.

-• Stage 1: is characterized by peritendinitis and tendon degeneration, but the tendon length remains normal.
+• Stage 1: Characterized by peritendinitis and tendon degeneration, but the tendon length remains normal.
 This stage presents clinically as pain and swelling along the PTT sheath.

-• In Stage 2, the PTT elongates, and a flexible flat foot deformity develops.
+• Stage 2: the PTT elongates, and a flexible flat foot deformity develops.
 Although deformed on weight bearing, the hindfoot and midfoot deformities are passively correctable to neutral position.

-• Stage 3: occurs over time as the hindfoot becomes rigid in a valgus position, and the patient develops a rigid flatfoot deformity.
+• Stage 3: Over time, the hindfoot becomes rigid in a valgus position, and the patient develops a rigid flatfoot deformity.

-• Stage 4: develops as the deltoid ligament becomes incompetent and the talus tilts into valgus within the ankle mortise.
+• Stage 4: The deltoid ligament becomes incompetent and the talus tilts into valgus within the ankle mortise.

 Environmental

 Running or walking on uneven ground (e.g. slanted pavement) may exacerbate pain and discomfort.
-Footwear with an anti-pronation design may help the pain and position of the foot.
-In the athletic population, high impact sports can lead to PTT dysfunction and pes planus.3
+Footwear with an anti-pronation or motion-control features may help the pain and position of the foot.
+In the athletic population, high impact sports can lead to PTT dysfunction and pes planus.5

 Social role and social support system